Impact Wrestling Against All Odds (2021): Reception

 Jack Irene of 411Mania reviewed the event and gave it an 8 out of 10, which was higher than 2019's event that got a 7 out of 10.
 He wrote that: "This was a great IMPACT Plus show with constant quality and importance throughout the card.
 A good way to build interest for Slammiversary while also standing out on its own.
 The main event was special and had some solid storyline progression despite the anticlimactic finish.
 The undercard shined as well, with a good flow and consistency.
 Certainly check this card out, great stuff with more exciting things on the horizon from IMPACT."
-Darrin Lilly of Pro Wrestling Torch praised the X-Division five-way for being a "good, fast paced match" despite the "disappointing" conclusion, the Purrazzo-Rosemary bout for continuing "Deonna's streak of strong Knockouts Title matches" and the Impact Title main event for being an "excellent match" that's pegged down by a "cheap ending", concluding that: "Impact has the formula down pat for these Impact Plus specials and they delivered another fun night of entertainment.
+Darrin Lilly of PWTorch praised the X-Division five-way for being a "good, fast paced match" despite the "disappointing" conclusion, the Purrazzo-Rosemary bout for continuing "Deonna's streak of strong Knockouts Title matches" and the Impact Title main event for being an "excellent match" that's pegged down by a "cheap ending", concluding that: "Impact has the formula down pat for these Impact Plus specials and they delivered another fun night of entertainment.
 The night was highlighted by a great main event and set the table for one of their biggest shows of the year."
 Bob Kapur of Slam Wrestling called it "a show that was full of decent matches" and highlighted the final two title matches for delivering on their end.
 He rated the event 4 out of 5 stars, concluding that: "This show demonstrated how good the AEW-Impact crossover can be – hopefully they can build on this even more heading into Slammiversary.
 That, and the potential arrivals of some recent WWE departees could poise Impact very well for the rest of the year."